Home

 BindKit

-A simple to use two-way data binding framework for iOS.
+A simple to use two-way UIKit data binding framework for iOS.
 Only one API to learn.

 Currently supported views

-The following views are supported directly by BindKit:
+The following views and properties are directly supported by BindKit:

 View classView properties